 Wash promptly after use

-Develop a habit of washing your compression shirts immediately after you return from the gym or workout.
+Develop a habit of washing your tummy tucker immediately after you return from the gym or workout.
 Your gym bag is the perfect environment for bacteria to grow due to sweat and dead skin on your clothing.

-Sweat (and bacteria) left on compression shirts for extended periods of time can cause stains, spots, and odors that are hard to remove.
+Sweat (and bacteria) left on compression shirts for extended periods can cause stains, spots, and odors that are hard to remove.

 Always wash colors and whites separately